• Skip to main content

 • Rinse and slice the green tomatoes into about ¼ inch thick slices.
 Pat the tomatoes dry with paper towels to remove any excess moisture and set them aside.

-• Working with one tomato at a time, coat both sides of the tomato in flour, shaking off any excess, then the buttermilk mixture, and lastly the cornmeal mixture, shaking off any excess.
+• Working with one tomato at a time, coat both sides of the tomato in the buttermilk mixture, then in the cornmeal mixture, shaking off any excess.
 Allow the breaded tomatoes to sit on the baking sheet while you heat the frying oil.
 This helps the breading stick to the tomatoes.

 • Serve the tomatoes warm with your favorite dipping sauce, such as our New Orleans Remoulade Sauce.
 Enjoy!